 Melissa Ruthen (She/Her)

-As Coordinator of the Community Projects team, Melissa oversees a number of community programs for Relationships Australia South Australia.
-As well as Rize Above, there are services to support parenting, children and community across two Communities for Children regions.
+As Team Leader of Children’s Services North, Melissa oversees a number of children and community programs for Relationships Australia South Australia.
+As well as Rize Above, there are services to support parenting, children and young people counselling, programs supporting children after separation and community collaborations.
 Melissa has worked alongside community coordinating events such as the five annual National Sorry Day in the North events, The Stolen Generations Healing Camp, and several family and domestic violence events.
-She has coordinated industry training days for family and domestic violence with the Northern Regional Forum’s series, and is the chair person for the Northern Violence Against Women and Homelessness Collaboration’s working group.
+She has coordinated industry training days for family and domestic violence with the Northern Regional Forum’s series and several focusing on supporting young people in healthy relationships.
 She has supported the development, adaption and evaluation of programs to better support community need.
 She has a strong passion for supporting community voice in all programs and allies with community across therapeutic, educational programs and events.
 Her passion for collaboration work is built upon a foundation of therapeutic skills, intervention strategies and family and domestic violence responses.

 Gabby Owens (She/Her)